digitallyinduced/ihp/Guide/modal.markdown

 ## Layout Setup

-Before we can build our modal, we have to make sure that your current application layout has rendering for modals enabled.
+Before we can build our modal, we have to make sure that your current application layout has modal rendering enabled.

 Open your `Web/View/Layout.hs` and add a `{modal}` just before the closing `</body>` tag: